 What must be submitted with the application?

-All applicants must submit an application form online; a personal statement; a resume; two letters of recommendation (two academic recommendations are preferred, or one from an academic reference and one from an employment-related reference); transcripts from ALL previously attended institutions of higher education; GRE scores; and TOEFL scores (international students only).
+All applicants must submit an application form online; a personal statement; a resume; three letters of recommendation (at least two academic recommendations are preferred); transcripts from ALL previously attended institutions of higher education; GRE scores; and TOEFL or IELTS scores (international students only).

 Is the GRE required of all applicants?

 Yes, it is one of the many elements that informs us about the potential of the applicant to succeed at graduate level research and writing.
-We are less interested in your math score than we are in the verbal and the writing component.
-The GRE score should be mailed to us directly from the source the report code for FIT School of Graduate Studies is 5199.
-Further information about the test can be found on the website: www.gre.org
+Additional information about the standardized test requirement can be found on our Application Requirements Page.

 Yes, we have welcomed many International Students over the past 20 years.
-Along with the GRE, the TOEFL test is required to demonstrate proficiency in English.
-Go the Graduate International Applicants page.
+Along with the GRE, the TOEFL or IELTS exam is required to demonstrate proficiency in English.
+To learn more about the requirements for International Students, visit our Graduate International Applicants page.

 Can I complete the program as a part-time student?